-

 Plot-based Estimates of Cover

 Cover can be measured in plots or quadrats by estimating the proportion of the plot area that is covered by vegetation.
 Measurements can be either ocular (visual estimation by an observer) or mapped (as with pantograph tracing or gridded plot).
 Ocular estimates have a tendency for high variability between observers and are subjective measurements, while mapping is more consistent and less subjective.
+Plot-based techniques work best for canopy cover, whereas basal cover is difficult to estimate using this approach because it can be difficult to see plant bases below the vegetation canopy.
+Most plot-based methods are specifically designed to estimate cover of herbaceous plants and do not work well for shrubs or trees.

 Advantages of Plot-based Techniques